zjkuang/json-demo/README.md

 https://my-json-server.typicode.com

 ## Requirements
-The JSON file must be db.json in the root directory of the repository on main or master branch
+The JSON file must be
+ - named `db.json`
+ - located in the repository's root directory
+ - on `main` or `master` branch

 ## How to fetch